mctinker/Map-Tasker/README.md

 ## Known Issues

 - Diagram connectors are misaligned if names are in Chinese, Korean or Japanese.
-- Not all Task actions and Profile states or events editing are supported, since some require information which is only available on an Android device.
+- Not all Task actions and Profile state/event editing are supported, since some require information which is only available on an Android device.

 ## Contributions